samraHanif0340/samraHanif0340.github.io/_portfolio/scalable_deployment_kubernetes.md

 {% include toc %}

-{: .notice--success}
-This page is under construction.
-Please check back later for updates.

 ## Introduction

 In this project, we will develop a real-time video analytic pipeline (i.e., machine learning on a video stream).
 Video feed will be streamed from IP cameras into a Kafka queue, processed by a machine learning model, predictions are imprinted onto the frames, processed frames are queued again into another Kafka topic, and then streamed to web for display.
 Microservices architecture is adopted, where all code is containerized using Dockers and orchestrated using Kubernetes.